-The 7 product dimensions (by Ellen Gottesdiener) help to think to discover options of product and to create pieces of values.
+The 7 product dimensions (by Ellen Gottesdiener) help to think to discover product options and create pieces of value.Continue reading →

-In any context, objectives (or outcomes) are important as they give guidance or direction; instead of only focusing on solutions.
+In any context, objectives (or outcomes) are essential as they give guidance or direction; instead of focusing on solutions.

 (Solutions in the broad meaning: a product or service, an improvement, a feature, a functionality, …)

+We want to track progress concerning objectives, not only solutions.
 Quite often, solutions are proposed or defined without an objective in mind.
-To reach a certain objective, multiple solutions are possible.
-We want to track progress with respect to objectives, not only solutions.
+To reach a specific objective, multiple solutions are possible.

-When teams are given an objective, teams have the possibility to think for themselves what are possible solutions, and which solutions fit the best in the current environment (system, product, service, …).
-In general, teams who own part of the problem statement and the solution space are more motivated, more focused, more creative, as they feel ownership.
+When teams are given an objective, they can think for themselves about possible solutions and which solutions fit the best in the current environment (system, product, service, …).
+In general, teams who own part of the problem statement and the solution space are more motivated, focused, and creative, as they feel ownership.

 OKRs = Objectives + Key Results